kwhitley/itty.dev/itty-router/concepts.md

 While other libraries may suffer from feature creep/bloat in order to please a wider audience, we painfully consider **every single byte** added to itty.
 Our router options range from ~450 bytes to ~970 bytes for a batteries-included version with built-in defaults, error handling, formatting, etc.

-On top of that, the following concepts aim to keep *YOUR* code tiny (and readable) as well.
-We believe that simpler code is objectively better than more complicated code.
+On top of that, the following concepts aim to keep *YOUR* code tiny (and readable) as well:

 ## We have simpler handlers.

 There's no `(request, response, next)` here.
-The *only* thing universal to every handler/middleware is a `request` argument.
+The *only* thing universal to every handler/middleware is a single `request` argument.

 The rest is whatever you pass in to `router.fetch(request, ...args)`.
 We'll get to that later.